-Join Joel Bradley for an in-depth discussion in this video Choosing a collision type, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Choosing a collision type, part of Blender: Creating Rigid Body Simulations (2013).

 Armed with a number of important pieces of information, let's move…our scenario forward, and actually create some rigid bodies in the scene.…To do that, the first thing we will want to know…is just where in the Blender interface we do that from.…Well, depending on what we're going to be doing in…our simulation, we can choose from one of two options.…The physics properties panel over on the right of the UI,…or the toolbar or tool panel over there on the left.…The thing we need to be aware of, however, is…that there is a difference in how the two options work.…